vuejs/apollo/README.md

 this.$apollo.skipAll = true
 ```

 You can also declare these properties in the `apollo` option of the component.
-It can be booleans:
+They can be booleans:

 ```javascript
 apollo: {